shenkaidong/Leyou/README.md

 Microservice Mall Project Introduction

 Microservice mall project.
-This project comes from the free resources of bilibili Dark Horse Programmer Network, Leyou Mall Huge MAC version, and a virtual machine is required in the middle.
-For more information, please visit the official homepage of Dark Horse Programmer and Learn Valley.
+This project comes from the free resources of bilibili Ithema Programmer Network, Leyou Mall Huge MAC version, and a virtual machine is required in the middle.
+For more information, please visit the official homepage of Ithema Programmer and Learn Valley.
 I passed the online tutorial, Learn technologies such as Springboot, SpringCloud, Redis, Elasticsearch, Nginx, etc. used in the microservice system.

 This repository contains the following: